-After exploring the mechanism in the simple model, we now embed the same economic forces in a business cycles framework.
+We now embed the mechanism from the simple model into a business cycle framework.
 Our objective is threefold.
-First, our previous setup is highly stylized and we want to examine the robustness of the mechanism in a more realistic environment that involves more moving parts (e.g., prices and constraints).
-Second, we want to investigate
+First, we want to examine the robustness of the mechanism in a more realistic environment that involves more moving parts (e.g., prices and constraints).
+Second, we want to investigate under what conditions the hump-shaped evolution of beliefs produced by our simple learning model may lead to a contraction deep enough to go below the trend.
+Finally, a more realistic setup is required to explore the quantitative implications of the theory, which we do in the next section.